bhbmaster/rhood/README.md

 - [ ] Options are not yet included as I don't have any.
 Looking for any information regarding how the data structure or output look like for the APIs methods: option orders, and option open positions.

 - [ ] This is for the 3rd limitation above.
 If we use --load data from pickle file, then we should also use the ask_price of open positions at the loaded date, instead of the current date. otherwise the value will constantly change.
 This will give correct profits on that date. we could include option to evaluate loaded open positions with current ask price (--eval-loaded-current, -L), however, if stock splits occurred then we will be in a mathematics mess, that I don't want to deal with.
-Solution: save the ask_price when --save is used, and --load it, therefore we by pass needing to look up historical prices.
+Solution: save the ask_price when --save is used, and --load it, therefore we bypass needing to look up historical prices.

 - [x] Allow insecure credentials, without 2factor authentication. add --insecure / -I flag. due to 2 methods of login, we now have to remove interactive mode (it was useless anyways). **(DONE, need to test.)**